GMHC

-The GMHC (formerly Gay Men's Health Crisis) is a New York City–based non-profit, volunteer-supported and community-based AIDS service organization whose mission statement is to "end the AIDS epidemic and uplift the lives of all affected."
-Founded in 1982, it is often billed as the "world's oldest AIDS service organization," as well as the "nation's oldest HIV/AIDS service organization."
+The GMHC (formerly Gay Men's Health Crisis) is an American non-profit, volunteer-supported and community-based AIDS service organization whose mission statement is to "end the AIDS epidemic and uplift the lives of all affected."
+Founded in 1982, it is often billed as the "world's oldest AIDS service organization", as well as the "nation's oldest HIV/AIDS service organization."

 History

 1980s

 In early 1981, reports began surfacing in San Francisco and New York City that a rare form of cancer called Kaposi's sarcoma was affecting young gay men.
 In response, 80 men gathered in New York writer Larry Kramer's apartment on August 11, 1981, to discuss the issue of "gay cancer" and to begin organizing efforts to raise money for research.

 In January 1982, Nathan Fain, Lawrence D. Mass, Paul Popham, Paul Rapoport and Edmund White again met with Larry Kramer at his home and founded Gay Men's Health Crisis.
 GMHC took its name from the fact that the earliest men who fell victim to AIDS in the early 1980s were gay.
 The first meeting was held in the Church of St. Joseph in Greenwich Village.
 They organized the formal tax-exempt entity, which was incorporated on June 30, 1982.
 At the time, it was the largest volunteer AIDS organization in the world.
 Paul Popham was chosen as the president.